Save the environment and your pocket

 4-Consider installing ENERGY STAR qualified heating and cooling equipment.
 Replacing your old heating and cooling equipment with new, energy-efficient models is a great start.
 But to make sure that you get the best performance, the new equipment must be properly installed.
 In fact, improper installation can reduce system efficiency by up to 30% costing you more on your utility bills and possibly shortening the equipment’s life.

 The recent stretch of extreme cold temperatures caused natural gas consumption to increase significantly in both the residential and commercial sectors.
 According to the Energy Information Administration, consumption in those sectors rose nearly 28% for the week ending January 22, over the previous week.
 Natural gas in storage is now 13% below the five-year average.
-The combination of these factors resulted in the significant increase in natural gas prices for February says CenterPoint.
+The combination of these factors resulted in a significant increase in natural gas prices for February says CenterPoint.
 The utility corporation that sells natural gas in six states has a good resource to help you compare your gas usage to previous months: “Reading Your Bill” page.